Dunera

 Frido Lissauer (49) GP, PD

 Until his internment, he ran a wholesale business in London.
-His wife Edith was insultingly declared a Nazi with the letter “A” and imprisoned on the Isle of Man.
-It can be assumed that her son Paul, who was only eleven years old at the time, had to spend time with her behind the bars of the Rushen camp until March 1942.
+His wife Edith was insultingly declared a Nazi by classification with “A” and imprisoned on the Isle of Man.
+It can be assumed that their son Paul Günther, who was only eleven years old at the time, had to spend time with her behind the bars of the Rushen camp until March 1942.

 Hermann Richard Loeb[15] Cf. Introduction to "Biographisches Gedenkbuch der Münchner Juden 1933-1945" (Memorial Book Munich) with mentioning, retrieved Jan 28, 2024.
 (38) GP, K, PD